Mechanical Engineering Undergraduate Program

 Mechanical and Aerospace Engineering touches nearly every aspect of our modern lives.
-Mechanical engineers use principles of motion, energy, force, and materials to design and build mechanical devices that can lift enormous loads or move microscopic components.
-Aerospace engineers develop new technologies in the defense and aviation industries including modern jetliners and the onboard systems that keep them flying.
-Undergraduates at Utah State University can earn a degree in mechanical engineering with an optional emphasis in aerospace engineering.
+Mechanical engineers use principles of motion, energy, force, and materials science to design and build mechanical devices that lift enormous loads or move microscopic components.
+AEROSPACE ENGINEERS develop new technologies in the defense, aviation, astronautics, and space industries including modern jetliners, satellites, rockets, and space vehicles.
+Undergraduates at USU can earn a degree in mechanical engineering with an optional emphasis in aerospace engineering.

 - ⇒ Aerospace

 - ⇒ Materials

 - ⇒ Controls

 - ⇒ Renewable Energy

 - Mechanical Engineering offers a concurrent BS/ MS degree.